 Most typical ENFJ careers have share one key attribute – they focus on making other people happy.
 ENFJs are usually very warm, sociable and altruistic and they have many viable choices when it comes to choosing the career that is best for them.
 We will list some of the most common roles below, but please feel free to drop us a message if you have any comments or ideas.

 Let us start examining ENFJ career choices by stating the somewhat-obvious fact that ENFJs are sincerely interested in other people and try to do their best to help them.
 On top of this, people with the ENFJ personality type tend to have extraordinary social and networking skills – it is quite common for an ENFJ to be “that person who knows everybody”.
-ENFJs truly shine in customer-facing careers or roles where they need to be dealing with other people on a daily basis – they can be brilliant sales representatives, consultants or HR administrators.
+ENFJs truly shine in customer-facing careers or roles where they need to be dealing with other people on a daily basis – they can be brilliant sales representatives, advertising consultants or HR administrators.

 Next, ENFJs are usually quite sensitive and even somewhat idealistic.
 This is a double-edged sword, as the same sensitivity draws ENFJs towards careers that reward high emotional intelligence; on the other hand, ENFJs are very vulnerable to criticism and should stay away from stressful careers.
 Some of the ENFJ careers to avoid – finance (especially stock trading), police, corporate management, emergency personnel, medicine or military.